deewhyweb/aws-eap-ansible/README.md

 ## Demonstration of deploying instances of PAYG JBoss EAP to AWS EC2 with Ansible

-This sample playbook will create two instances of EAP on AWS EC2 and deploy a simple helloworld.war file.
+This sample playbook will create two instances of EAP on AWS EC2, a postgresql rds instance, and a JBoss EAP application which uses this database connection.

 ## Prerequisites